 Two of the biggest sales events of the year are Amazon’s Prime Day and Black Friday, but how do you know which is the best one to shop?
 And are there key differences between the two events?
+With Prime Day coming up fast now that the Prime Day date for 2022 has been confirmed, you may be thinking you should favor that sale.
 Read on as we weigh up Prime Day versus Black Friday and explain everything you need to know about the two sales events.

 Prime Day is Amazon’s annual sales event to mark its birthday.
 It’s exclusively for Amazon Prime members rather than anyone with an Amazon account, but it’s possible to access the deals via an Amazon Prime free trial if you subscribe at the same time as the event.

-While it’s a two-day event, some deals only last for 24 hours while others — known as Lightning deals — last a matter of hours to entice you into a speedy purchase.
+While Prime Day is a two-day event, some deals only last for 24 hours with others — known as Lightning deals — lasting a matter of hours to entice you into a speedy purchase.

 Prime Day generally only means sales at Amazon but in recent times, a growing number of major retailers such as Best Buy, Walmart, and Target use the same time of year to promote their own sales in direct competition with Amazon.